 Randy enjoys playing golf, watching the Chicago Cubs, studying history - particularly the Civil War and Abraham Lincoln.
 You can find Randy's research on Abraham Lincoln and slavery at his website.

 Malcolm met his wife, Kelly, while working at Sky Ranch, a Christian summer camp in Texas.
 They have four children.
-He grew up in Cincinnati, OH and graduated from University of Kentucky (B.A.) and is actively pursuing his Master of Arts in Biblical and Theological Studies with a concentration in exegesis from Western Seminary.
+He grew up in Cincinnati, OH and graduated from University of Kentucky (B.A.) and finished his Master of Arts in Biblical and Theological Studies with a concentration in exegesis from Western Seminary in 2021.